 What You Need to Know About Crop, Nursery, and Greenhouse Farmworker and Laborer

-Crop, Nursery & Greenhouse Farmworker & Laborer Example Manually plant, cultivate, and harvest vegetables, fruits, nuts, horticultural specialties, and field crops.
+Job Description & Duties Manually plant, cultivate, and harvest vegetables, fruits, nuts, horticultural specialties, and field crops.
 Use hand tools, such as shovels, trowels, hoes, tampers, pruning hooks, shears, and knives.
 Duties may include tilling soil and applying fertilizers; transplanting, weeding, thinning, or pruning crops; applying pesticides; or cleaning, grading, sorting, packing, and loading harvested products.
 May construct trellises, repair fences and farm buildings, or participate in irrigation activities.

 - Orchard Hand

-Job Opportunities for Crop, Nursery, and Greenhouse Farmworkers and Laborers
+Is There Job Demand for Crop, Nursery, and Greenhouse Farmworkers and Laborers?

 In 2016, there was an estimated number of 503,700 jobs in the United States for Crop, Nursery, and Greenhouse Farmworker and Laborer.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Crop, Nursery, and Greenhouse Farmworker and Laborer by 2026.
 The BLS estimates 76,800 yearly job openings in this field.